vaishnavijagtapma2025/stock-market-analysis-python/report.md

 The dataset was sorted by Sector then Ticker alphabetically, ensuring a geographically and sector-representative spread across both partitions.
 An 80 / 20 split produced approximately 72 training firms and 18 test firms.
 All StandardScaler parameters were estimated exclusively on the training set and applied to the test set no information leakage.

 4.4  Models

 Four supervised regression models were trained:

 •	Ridge Regression (α = 10.0): Linear baseline with L2 regularisation.
 Operates on scaled features.
 Provides interpretable coefficients and a check on whether price is linearly predictable from fundamentals.

 •	Random Forest (300 trees, max_depth = 6, max_features = 0.70): Ensemble of decorrelated decision trees.
 Depth and feature-subsetting chosen to prevent overfitting on the small cross-section.
 •	Gradient Boosting (300 estimators, lr = 0.05, max_depth = 4, subsample = 0.8): Sequential residual-fitting ensemble.
 Stochastic subsampling mitigates variance on a small training set.

 •	XGBoost (400 estimators, lr = 0.05, max_depth = 4, L1 = 0.1, L2 = 1.0): Regularised gradient boosting with column subsampling (0.8).
 SHAP values computed post-hoc via shap.TreeExplainer for feature attribution.

 4.5  Evaluation Metrics

 •	Mean Squared Error (MSE): Primary metric.
 Penalises large price prediction errors.
 Compared against baseline MSE — the single pass/fail gate.

 •	R² (coefficient of determination): Proportion of price variance explained.
 Baseline R² < 0 when actual returns are non-zero.

 •	MAPE (Mean Absolute Percentage Error): Scale-free error,useful for comparing model performance across the wide price range in the NSE sample (₹150 – ₹50,000+).

 •	Directional Accuracy: Fraction of test firms for which the model correctly predicts the sign of the 1-year price change (up or down).
 Threshold: ≥ 60 %.

 4.6  Exploratory Portfolio Analysis

 A Top-15 portfolio was constructed by ranking all firms on the XGBoost predicted 1-year return and taking the 15 highest-ranked names.
 Realised portfolio metrics (Sharpe Ratio, Information Ratio, Max Drawdown) were computed against an equal-weight all-firm benchmark, using a 6.5 % risk-free rate proxy (RBI repo rate).
 This analysis is flagged as exploratory it does not constitute a live back-test and is not used to adjudicate the pass/fail criterion.

 ## 5. Result

-Metric	Value
+Metric	Value:

-Best model	XGBoost (lowest MSE, highest R², highest Directional Accuracy) Primary metric — MSE	Best-model MSE < Naive Persistence MSE  →  ✅ PASSED Threshold	Best-model MSE must be strictly < baseline MSE Directional Accuracy	≥ 60 %  →  ✅ PASSED
+Best model:	Ridge Regression (lowest MSE and strongest overall generalisation performance) Primary metric — MSE	Best-model MSE < Naive Persistence MSE  →  ✅ PASSED Threshold	Best-model MSE must be strictly < baseline MSE Directional Accuracy	~55–59 %  →  ⚠ Marginally below charter threshold Dir.
-Dir.
 Accuracy threshold	60 %
-Overall verdict	Both thresholds MET — project PASSED
+Overall verdict   Primary prediction threshold MET; directional threshold narrowly missed

 In plain English:
 Across the ~91 NSE large-cap firms in our sample, XGBoost consistently assigned lower MSE predictions than simply assuming all prices stay flat — meaning the model captured genuine signal in the combination of fundamental valuation ratios, sector-relative positioning and technical momentum.
 More importantly, it correctly predicted the direction of price movement (up or down over 12 months) for more than 60 % of test firms, meeting the charter's minimum bar for directional usefulness.
 Ridge, Random Forest, and Gradient Boosting also beat the baseline on MSE, confirming that the result is not model-specific.